Patio Roof Ideas That Actually Work in the Okanagan

 - Over hot tubs and pools — rain protection without blocking light

-The main consideration: glass roofs don’t block heat the way insulated panels do.
+The main consideration: glass roofs don’t block the sun the way solid panels do.
 On south-facing patios, you’ll want to factor in summer sun exposure.
 Some homeowners combine glass and solid panels—glass closer to the house for light, solid panels at the outer edge for shade.

 Read our full breakdown: Glass Patio Covers and Glass vs Aluminum Patio Covers.